Diving in the Phi Phi Islands

 November to January sees prevailing north westerlies bringing waves to the eastern shores, and cooler waters.
 Most diving consequently takes place on the sheltered western side of the islands.

 Late May to October brings south westerly monsoon winds and surface swells to the islands, lowering visibility by about 25%, but it's pretty rare that diving trips are cancelled due to bad weather.
-October also brings some heavy rains to the Andaman Sea.
+October also brings some heavy rains to the Andaman Sea and the Phi Phi Islands.

-Good for: Wall dives, dive value-for-money, snorkelling and non-diving activities
+Good for: Wall dives, value-for-money, snorkelling and non-diving activities

 Not so good for: Wrecks and advanced divers